eventum/eventum/System-Admin/System-Admin:-General-Setup.md

 ### SMTP (Outgoing Email) Settings

 Here you can define the settings for the SMTP server.
 A typical configuration will require setting only the Sender Email (the "From:" in the email), the Hostname or IP of the server, and the TCP/IP port, usually 25 for SMTP.
-The Sender Email MUST contain a real email address, e.g. "eventum@example.com" or "Eventum <eventum@example.com>"
+The Sender Email MUST contain a real email address, e.g. `eventum@example.com` or `Eventum <eventum@example.com>`

 For outgoing email to work, the [crontab](System-Admin%3A-Adding-a-cron-entry#adding-a-cron-entry) settings need to be in place.